USDA-ARS-GBRU/itsxpress/README.rst

     itsxpress --fastq single-end.fastq.gz --single_end --region ITS2 --taxa Fungi \
     --log logfile.txt --outfile trimmed_reads.fastq.gz --threads 2

-Single ended data is less common and may come from a dataset where the reads have already been merged.
+Single ended data is less common and may come from a platform like Oxford Nanopore or PacBio with long single-end reads.
+Pre-merging paired-end reads is not recommended because the next step for most people is DADA2 which prefers paired-end reads.

 License information
 --------------------